Wick rotation derivation for weak values of the density and time-dependent density functional theory: Introduction

-An advantage of using SCFT is that it can be shown to be equivalent to Kohn-Sham (KS) density functional theory (DFT).
+An advantage of using SCFT is that it can be shown to be formally equivalent to Kohn-Sham (KS) density functional theory (DFT).
 DFT allows one to avoid calculations involving many-body wave functions that have $3N$ degrees of freedom, where $N$ is the number of particles \cite{vonBarth2004}.
-Instead, the theorems of static DFT (Hohenberg-Kohn for the ground state \cite{Hohenberg1964}; Mermin for finite temperatures \cite{Mermin1965}) prove results equivalent to full wave function calculations are in principle obtainable using only the one-particle density $n({\bf r},\beta)$ (for a system at a temperature corresponding to $\beta$).
-Many-body and quantum exchange effects are included through an exchange-correlation functional of the one-particle density.
-The one-particle density exists in $\mathbb{R}^3$ real space instead of $3N$ configurational space making tractable computations that would be impossible otherwise.
+Instead, the theorems of standard (time-independent) DFT (Hohenberg-Kohn for the ground state \cite{Hohenberg1964}; Mermin for finite temperatures \cite{Mermin1965}) prove that results equivalent to full wave function calculations are obtainable using only the one-particle density $n({\bf r},\beta)$ (for a system at a temperature corresponding to $\beta$)\footnote{ The original theorems of Hohenberg and Kohn \cite{Hohenberg1964} link the density to the external potential, but the constrained search methods of Levy \cite{Levy1979} and Lieb \cite{Lieb1983} link the density directly to the wave function -- see for example the introduction sections and general case explanations in references \onlinecite{DelleSite2014, Vignale2001, Vignale2002}.}, making DFT exact in principle.
+In practice, many-body and quantum exchange effects are included through an exchange-correlation functional of the one-particle density which must be approximated.
+For SCFT applied to quantum systems, it has been shown that exchange and entanglement correlations can be included exactly\footnote{Exact in principle, but for practicality, approximations would normally be used within SCFT to include exchange effects for many applications.} for both bosons \cite{Thompson2023, Thompson2025} and fermions \cite{Kealey2024} within a classical paradigm.
+This leaves classical correlations outside the ring polymer picture of quantum mechanics (QM), and these can then be included in an exchange-correlation functional using the same approximations as in standard DFT.
+The one-particle density of DFT and SCFT exists in $\mathbb{R}^3$ real space instead of the configuration space $\mathbb{R}^{3N}$, making tractable computations that would be impossible otherwise.
 For this reason, DFT is a central pillar of modern computational chemistry and solid state physics.
-Since SCFT, and therefore DFT, can be derived from first principles using the partition function (\ref{part1}) rather than through the theorems of DFT as is typically done, these one-to-one theorems can instead be used in the reverse direction to prove that all predictions of ground state and finite temperature SCFT based on a classical ring polymer ontology must agree with those of static quantum mechanics \cite{Thompson2022, Thompson2023}.
+Since SCFT, and therefore DFT, can be derived from first principles using the partition function (\ref{part1}) rather than through the theorems of DFT as is typically done, these theorems can instead be used in the reverse direction to prove that all predictions of ground state and finite temperature SCFT based on a classical ring polymer model must agree with those of QM \cite{Thompson2022, Thompson2023}.